TangJingfan/ve203-notes/rc_note/rc0/rc0.md

 ## Numbers and Equinumerosity

-We will explore how people find new `numbers`.
+We will explore how people find new numbers.

 ```mermaid
     graph